artificialw/cse1325/README.md

 Every week during this class, we were given an assignment and there were three requirements that could be met, these included:
 - Full Credit
 - Bonus
-- Extreme Bonus\n
+- Extreme Bonus
-Both Bonus and Extreme Bonus would be add-ons to the Full Credit.
+- Both Bonus and Extreme Bonus would be add-ons to the Full Credit.
 Each assignment has a README file that explains the requirements that needed to be met for each program.